Conditions for direct black hole seed collapse near a radio-loud quasar 1 Gyr after the Big Bang: Analysis and results

 \subsection{Basic structure}

 In Fig. \ref{fig:field} we show a false color image of the archival HST/ACS \ip\ and \zp\ bands of the J0836 field.
-The quasar itself is marked by white square.
-The \ip-dropouts from \citet{zheng06} are marked by green circles, and the spectroscopically confirmed objects from \citet{bosman20} by cyan circles.
-The work of \citet{bosman20} is significant because it has confirmed, for the first time, that 2 out of the 7 objects from \citet{zheng06} have redshifts close to that of the quasar (much closer than one would expect for a randomly distributed sample of \ip-dropouts, see below).
+The quasar itself is marked by a white polygon.
+The \ip-dropouts from Z06 are marked by green circles, and the spectroscopically confirmed objects from B20 by cyan squares.
+The work of B20 is significant because it has confirmed, for the first time, that 2 out of the 7 objects from Z06 have redshifts close to that of the quasar (much closer than one would expect for a randomly distributed sample of \ip-dropouts, see below).
 Moreover, they also found an additional object (B-B20), that lies closer to the quasar redshift than the other two.
 The proper distances along and perpendicular to the line of sight (l.o.s.) to the quasar ($R_\parallel$, $R_\perp$) are (3.64,0.28) pMpc for A-Z06/A-B20, (--0.67,0.33) pMpc for B-B20 and (--5.03,0.44) pMpc for B-Z06/C-B20, where a minus sign indicates objects in the foreground of the quasar.
-As further illustrated by Fig. \ref{fig:proj}, the three objects lie along a narrow cylinder oriented along the line of sight with a total length of about 8.7 pMpc (corresponding to the maximum redshift difference of $\Delta z=0.13$) and the quasar about mid-way.
+As further illustrated by Fig. \ref{fig:proj}, the three objects lie along a narrow cylinder (radius of 0.5 pMpc) oriented along the line of sight with a total length of about 8.7 pMpc (corresponding to the maximum redshift difference of $\Delta z=0.13$) and the quasar about mid-way.
+The length of this cylinder is on the larger side of the distribution of cosmic filament sizes found in cosmological simulations \citep{galarraga20}.
+However, we will refrain from calling this structure a filament because of the relatively small number of redshifts it is based on.
+Future data may show that the true three-dimensional structure around J0836 is very different from the simple `filament' drawn in Fig. \ref{fig:proj}.